lauarango/SAA-C03-AWS-exam-notes/AWS-Containerized-App.md

 ## Containerized App with ECS

+> You need to have an app to deploy (any programming language).

-Here you will find how to
+Here you will find how to:

 - Create a Docker Image